Chemistry Advanced Placement Information

 "I got a "3" on the AP exam in high school (or I didn't take the AP exam at all) - can I still take the Penn Chemistry Placement Exam?"

-Example 3: A student with Chem091 credit (AP = 5) does poorly on both placement exams.
-He keeps the Chem091 credit, but would have to take both Chem101 and Chem102 (if required for his major or program.)
+Example 3: A student with Chem 091 credit (AP = 5) does poorly on both placement exams and needs to take both Chem 101 and Chem 102 for his major or program.
+The student enrolls in Chem 101, and credit earned for Chem 101 replaces the original Chem 091 credit.